Take a peek at Compassion’s impact in the over 25 countries we work and see how your support is reaching children all over the world.

 Children enjoy Christmas celebrations at the Compassion centre at their local church.
 Your support means every child in our program receives a special gift at Christmas time.

 Almost one-third of the country lacks access to safe water, so waterborne disease is common.
 As part of our holistic child development program, Compassion helps provide children and families with access to safe water and sanitation.
 Baby Josephine approves!

 Compassion began working in Sri Lanka in 2010, one year after the decades-long civil war ended.
 Staff at Compassion centres in the war-affected north and east focus on making children feel safe, loved and so they can enjoy being kids again.

 A boy grins from the doorway of his traditional Maasai home.
 Maasai usually live in Bomas, a large compound with several huts, each belonging to different relatives of the same family.
 Through the local church, Compassion is helping to meet the needs of this unique community, helping children to pursue their education – something many Maasai are unable to do.

 Hundreds of thousands of families living in Thailand are stateless, having fled violence in neighbouring countries.
 Without citizenship, they are unable vote, travel, own property or access government education and healthcare.
 Our local church partners are reaching out to these families, helping children to gain their citizenship and education, and teaching them vital language classes to open up opportunities in the future.

 Togo may have been the birthplace of voodoo, but more than 3,500 children are hearing the life-changing message of God’s love as part of our holistic child development program.

 Clean water changes lives, and your support is giving children and families access to safe water.
 This means less time spent sick from preventable disease and more time spent playing and learning.

-By sponsoring a child, you will join more than 80,000 Australians who believe children should be released from poverty in Jesus’ name.
+By sponsoring a child, you will join more than 90,000 Australians working together with our church partners in the developing world to release children from poverty in Jesus’ name.
 Start your sponsorship story today.

 Words by Zoe Noakes